 Tile and/or hardwood flooring isn’t the best for preserving sound quality.
 Carpet, for example, usually works better for absorbing (rather than reflecting) audio waves.

 If your turntable is in a room that has multiple mirrors or huge glass windows, that can also cause a similar “reflection” effect.
 Most setups won’t be absolutely perfect and in most cases, a record will sound pretty good with the right speakers and turntable.

 Basic Steps You Can Take To Minimize Issues

 Just like we mentioned earlier, expensive soundproofing and/or building a listening room isn’t absolutely necessary.
-Will a fully-soundproofed, acoustically-tuned listening room that’s been built from the ground up sound better?
+Will a fully-soundproofed, acoustically-tuned listening room that’s been built from the ground up to sound better?
 Absolutely, but most of us can’t afford that (otherwise we would build one ourselves).

 As long as you’re aware of some of the things that can alter the sound of your music – you can take whatever steps you deem necessary towards fixing some of those issues.
 This brings us to the last (and arguably) most important piece of the puzzle – personal preference.

 Many fans of music, audiophiles, and other casual listeners consider personal preference to be the ultimate test for discovering what you like or don’t like.